NixImagery/NixImagery.github.io/_posts/2021-08-08-new-terminal.md

 ## Two terminals

-When developing, I use two terminal windows in the dev folder -- one do do file operations and the like, the other to run a local version of the site while I test.
+When developing, I use two terminal windows in the dev folder -- one to do file operations and the like, the other to run a local version of the site while I test.
 The quick way to get the second window open within your current working directory is to issue this commmand:

 ```zsh
 % open -a Terminal .